rsbiello/mhc-annotation-pipeline/README.md

-# Avian MHC reference-annotation pipeline
+# MHC reference-annotation pipeline

-A reproducible discovery and evidence-integration workflow for annotating major histocompatibility complex (MHC) genes in bird reference genomes.
+A reproducible discovery and evidence-integration workflow for annotating major histocompatibility complex (MHC) genes in reference genomes.

 The workflow supports genomes **with or without an existing annotation**: